 How Long to Settle a Wrongful Death Suit Quickly?

-Insurance companies will often try to settle a lawsuit as soon as possible.
+Insurance companies typically aim to settle a lawsuit as quickly as possible.

 In some cases, the insurer will offer a settlement before the plaintiff even considers filing a claim.